Victoria 18

-Design

-The Victoria 18 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig with tapered anodized aluminum spars.
+The Victoria 18 is built predominantly of fiberglass, with wood trim.
 The hull has a spooned raked stem; a raised counter, angled transom; a keel-hung rudder controlled by a tiller and a fixed long keel.
 It displaces 1200 lb and carries 550 lb of ballast.

-The boat has a draft of 2.00 ft, allowing ground transportation on a trailer.

 An optional stern mount allows fitting a small outboard motor of up to 4.5 hp for docking and maneuvering.

 The design has sleeping accommodation for two people, plus a cooler.
 A cockpit boom tent was a factory option.
 Ventilation is provided by four opening ports.
 For stowage the design has a lazarette.

 For sailing the design is equipped with a cockpit 6 ft in length, genoa tracks, winches and jib roller reefing.
 For racing additional equipment allowed under the class rules can include an adjustable backstay, a boom vang, barber haulers and a spinnaker.
 The boat is usually raced with a crew of 1-3 sailors.
+Most had a fractional sloop rig, but a few were built as cutters with a bowsprit.
+It has tapered anodized aluminum spars.